shenjiefeng/hexo-theme-jekyll/README.md

 # Hexo Theme ： Prometheus v0.1

-Most featrues are changing at any times.
+>Most featrues are changing at any time.

 ## Install